Stable super-resolution limit and smallest singular value of restricted Fourier matrices: Proof of theorems and corollaries

 \subsection{Proof of Theorem \ref{thm:theta}}

-The crux of the proof is to construct, for each subset $\Omega$ of the grid of width $1/N$ and cardinality $S$, a family of polynomials $\{H_j(\cdot,\Omega)\}_{j=1}^S$ with small $L^2(\T)$ norms that satisfy an appropriate interpolation property.
+The crux of the proof is to construct, for each $\Omega\subset \{n/N\}_{n=0}^{N-1}$ with $|\Omega|=S$, a family of polynomials $\{H_j(\cdot,\Omega)\}_{j=1}^S$ with small $L^2(\T)$ norms that satisfy an appropriate interpolation property.
 The construction is technical because it must be done carefully in order to obtain an accurate bound for the lower restricted isometry constant.
 The proof of the following lemma can be found in Appendix \ref{sec:lemmas}. \begin{lemma} Suppose the assumptions of Theorem \ref{thm:theta} hold and let $C(M,S)$ be the constant defined in the theorem.
-For each subset $\Omega$ of the grid of width $1/N$ and of cardinality $S$, there exist a family of polynomials $\{H_j(\cdot,\Omega)\}_{j=1}^S\subset\P(M)$ such that
+For each $\Omega\subset \{n/N\}_{n=0}^{N-1}$ and of cardinality $S$, there exist a family of polynomials $\{H_j(\cdot,\Omega)\}_{j=1}^S\subset\P(M)$ such that

 Moreover, we have the upper bound,

 \end{lemma}